AI DevOps Monitoring

 Point Fazm at your alerting channels

 Press the Fazm hotkey and say something like 'Check the #prod-alerts channel in Slack and tell me what happened overnight.'
-You can specify time ranges, severity levels, or specific services to focus on.
+You can specify time ranges ('since 2 AM'), severity levels ('anything marked critical'), or specific services ('anything related to the payment service').
+Fazm understands natural language so you do not need exact filter syntax.

 Real DevOps Scenarios Where Fazm Shines